abulka/todomvc-ecs/readme.md

 # Encapsulating Systems into classes

+Just because we are deconstructing classes into an ECS approach doesn't mean we can't use classes to help us.
 Systems still work when created inside classes - they are registered with the engine and will run ok.

+You might want to use a class to group variables together, so they do not pollute the outer namespaces.

 ```javascript
 class Persistence {